 Will DCCC issue one to me?
 Or do I need to buy it on my own?

-You can purchase your iPad any way you prefer.
+You can purchase your iPad any way you prefer but the college does not "issue" iPads to students.

 If you have financial aid available and wish to use it toward the purchase of your iPad you’ll need to order it through the college.
-If your financial aid will not cover the full cost - or you wish to purchase through the college without using financial aid - we will also provide you the ability to purchase your iPad from the college in payments.
-For those students purchasing an iPad from the college during the Fall Semester, half the cost would be due each semester; meaning the student owns their iPad free and clear once payments are complete.
-Students purchasing iPads from the college in the Spring semester will be required to pay for their iPad during that semester.
+If your financial aid will not cover the full cost - or you wish to purchase through the college without using financial aid the balance will be due at the time of purchase.

 If buying your iPad & AppleCare+ through DCCC, you'll be required to pay for AppleCare+ ($99) when you pick up your iPad; even if you're using financial aid to pay for the iPad.